raspberrypilearning/cd-advanced-html-css-sushi/en/step_8.md

 ## Design cool page layouts

-+ For this card you should work with a page that contains a `main` element with three elements inside, one `article` and two `aside`s.
++ For this card you should work with a page that contains a `main` element with three elements inside: one `article` and two `aside`s.
 Go ahead and create these first if you need to.
-If you want to work with my website, add the `aside` code from the previous Sushi Card onto the Attractions page.
+If you want to work with my website, add the `aside` code from the previous Sushi Card to the Attractions page.

 Here are three different page layouts you'll be applying: